-- 8. Additional Admissions Requirement for the Certificate in Information Technology: In addition to the above items, a student applying to the Certificate in Information Technology must submit the following: - Provide verification of at least one math course at the undergraduate-level beyond college algebra with a grade of B or better. - 9.
-International Students on a Student Visa: In addition to the above items, international students applying for a student visa in the USA must submit the following: - i.
+9. International Students on a Student Visa: In addition to the above items, international students applying for a student visa in the USA must submit the following:

+- i.
 Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
 The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - ii.
 Copy of passport, including information page, Visa, and I-94 validity page; and - iii.
-Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the student's first day of their program.
+Proof of Health Insurance: International students on a student visa must show proof of medical insurance prior to the program start date on the Form I-20.
 Failure to produce valid proof of insurance will result in an inability to enroll in classes and maintain status.